itsphily/qualitative_coding_agent/aider spec templates/aider_spec_template.md

 What function do you want to CREATE or UPDATE?
 What are details you want to add to drive the code changes?
 ```
+## Mid-Level Objective

+- In src/chunk_to_md.py, CREATE a graph (the cleaning subgraph) that will take the chunks dict and return a cleaned chunk dictionary.
+The state of the graph will be ChunktoMarkdownState, with the input state being ChunktoMarkdownInputState, and the output state being ChunktoMarkdownOutputState.
+This subgraph will be similar to the one in src/PDF extract to md one prompt.py.
+MODIFY the graph in src/PDF extract to md one prompt.py to use the following nodes only: restructure_chunk_node, qa_feedback_node, apply_qa_feedback_node, save_to_cleaned_chunks_dict_node.

+- MODIFY the save_final_markdown_node to save the cleaned chunks to a dict (the cleaned chunks is the value, and the chunk number is the key)